RobinSundmanNilsson/spotify_dashboard/README.md

 - `iac/` - Terraform definitions

 ## Operating notes
-- DuckDB path is fixed to `/mnt/data/spotify.duckdb` (backed by Azure Files).
+- DuckDB path inside containers is `/mnt/data/spotify.duckdb` (local uses a bind mount, Azure uses Azure Files).
+- `profiles.yml` for dbt lives in `iac/assets/profiles.yml` and is uploaded to Azure Files during Terraform apply.
+It reads `DUCKDB_PATH`.
 - Spotipy credentials are passed via Terraform `TF_VAR_spotipy_*` and are not stored in code or images.
 - If you change code, run `terraform apply` again to rebuild the images.
 - Make sure Docker Desktop is running before `terraform apply` (buildx step).